sensu/sensu-docs/content/sensu-go/5.17/guides/secrets-management.md

 ## Use HashiCorp Vault for secrets management

-This section explains how to use [HashiCorp Vault][1] as your external [secrets provider][2] and authenticate via the HashiCorp Vault integration's [token auth method][3] or [TLS certificate auth method][4].
+This section explains how to use [HashiCorp Vault][1] as your external [secrets provider][2] to authenticate via the HashiCorp Vault integration's [token auth method][3] or [TLS certificate auth method][4].

 ### Retrieve your Vault root token

 You will need to set up [HashiCorp Vault][15] to use `VaultProvider` secrets management in production.
 The examples in this guide use the [Vault dev server][18], which is useful for learning and experimenting.
-Using the Vault dev server gives you access to a preconfigured, running Vault server with in-memory storage that you can use right away.
+The Vault dev server gives you access to a preconfigured, running Vault server with in-memory storage that you can use right away.
-Follow the [HashiCorp Learn curriculum][16] when you are ready to set up a production-ready server in Vault.
+Follow the [HashiCorp Learn curriculum][16] when you are ready to set up a production server in Vault.

 To retrieve your root token:

-1. Download and install the Vault edition for your OS https://www.vaultproject.io/downloads/
+1. [Download and install][25] the Vault edition for your operating system.
 2. Run `vault server -dev`.
 3. Find the `Root Token` value for your Vault dev server in the command output and copy it.